 For product-based businesses, multiply the number of units sold in a statement period by the average price.

 For service-based businesses, multiply the number of customers or contracts in a statement period by the average service price.

 If you're generating revenue, you're also generating cold hard cash — right?
-Many new business owners make this assumption, and it can be costly.
+Not necessarily.
+Many new business owners make that assumption, and it can be costly.

-Businesses should never equate high revenue to positive cash flow.
-In fact, there may be times when your revenue is high, even while your cash flow is negative.
+Businesses should never conflate high revenue with positive cash flow.
+In fact, it's possible for your revenue to be high, while your cash flow is negative.

 Sometimes the exchange of products and services with cash isn’t simultaneous, which is why it's important to remember that high revenue means your products or services are selling well — not that your business is making liquid cash.

 Revenue on the Income Statement: Top vs. Bottom Line

 The top and bottom lines of your income statement are typically considered the two most critical figures on it.

 The top line is your company's gross revenue, which is the combination of your operating and non-operating revenue during a statement period.